420 Frecciarossa World Championships 2021 Marina degli Aregai ~ Giornale L'Ora

 Info mail 420worldchampionships2021@gmail.com

-First day of racing at the 420 Frecciarossa World Championships underway in Marina degli Aregai with the organization of the Yacht Club Sanremo; three great runs for all the fleets engaged on the two regatta fields.
-The east wind – around 10 knots – allowed the race committee to give the first starts at 10:30.
-During the morning the wind increased to 14 knots and then dropped slightly during the last regatta
+A third wonderful day of racing at the 420 Frecciarossa World Championships underway in Marina degli Aregai with the organization of the Yacht Club Sanremo; generous weather with westerly winds between 12 and 15 knots.
+11 today’s races for the fleets of 420’s young sailors

-With today’s three races, the committee recovers one of the two races canceled yesterday due to lack of wind and is preparing to conclude the qualifying phases for the Men / Mixed fleets with three more races scheduled for tomorrow.
-In the ranking reserved for the Under 17s with 67 members, in the first position we find the Spaniards Jaime Ayarza with Mariano Hernandez (13-2-1 the partials of the day) followed by the Italians Venturino-Vulcanile (2-6-46) and the French Schemmel-Boudard ( 5-4-12).
+A great day of sailing in Marina degli Aregai with the come-back of the wind, that allowed the Race Committee to make up for the lost time of the previous days and carry out eleven races for all the fleets, divided over two fields.

-In the ranking reserved for male and mixed crews, with 90 members divided into two fleets, the American crew composed of Will Michels and Spencer Kriegstein (2-11-1), in second position Giannoulis-Giannoulis for Greece (12-1-3) and third place for the Spaniards Riquelme-Perez (1-3-13).
+The wind, today’s great protagonist, delayed a bit to enter stably, initially at 6 knots from 240°, it gradually increased passing first to 12 consistent and then to 15 knots for the last race, always from the west.

 The nations represented